Alexhuszagh/xcross/README.md

 Most of the magic happens via xcross, which allows you to transparently execute commands in a Docker container.
 Although xcross provides simple, easy-to-use defaults, it has more configuration options for extensible cross-platform builds.
 Most of these command-line arguments may be provided as environment variables.

 > **WARNING** By default, the root directory is shared with the Docker container, for maximum compatibility.
-In order to mitigate any security vulnerabilities, we run any build commands as a non-root user, and ensure all commands are properly escaped to avoid any script injections.
+In order to mitigate any security vulnerabilities, we run any build commands as a non-root user, and escape input in an attempt to avoid any script injections.
 If you are worried about a malicious build system, you may further restrict this using the `--dir` option.

 ### Installing